 Lately I have been trying to get back into the habit of using NetBSD a little.
 To that end, I am writing a little summary of what happens when I try to use NetBSD on my laptop.

 Random stuff I like: Margaret Atwood.
 The Economist.
 Douglas Adams.
 Over the Rhine.
-My friend Seth Schoen's blog.
 The San Jose Mercury News.
 Final Fantasy (especially Nobuo Uematsu's amazing music!).
 Sid Meier's Civilization and Alpha Centauri.
 The Electronic Frontier Foundation.
+CBC's As It Happens.

 Now, you may be inclined to think that my home page looks insufficiently flashy.
 In the words of a wise man, I reply: "Call me a crank if you will.
 I care not."